cerebro-data/external-docs/INSTALL.md

 cerebro_cli clusters status --clusterid=1 --detail

 # It might be convenient to run this with 'watch' until the state transitions to
+# 'READY'.
+At this point you can also log into your EC2 console and should see
+# the new instances being provisioned.
+The instances should be tagged with the
+# name of the cluster you specified ('TestCluster' by default).
+# This step can take around 10 minutes, depending how quickly the instances can
-# 'READY'
+# be provisioned.
 watch cerebro_cli clusters status --clusterid=1

 # At this point the cluster is up and running.
 You can see the external endpoints
+# of the cluster.
-# of the cluster with
+# This should return a list of hostports where the service can be reached.
+It
+# will look something this and you can curl the endpoint.
 cerebro_cli clusters endpoints --clusterid=1

-# This should return a list of hostports where the service can be reached.
+{
+    "canary:webport": [
+        "54.190.197.176:30848"
+    ]
+}

+# Curling that endpoint should return some basic information.
+curl 54.190.197.176:304848
+{"current_time": "2016-10-13-18-16-23", "uid": "8300d46e-6da8-4d09-bfe9-780d74f204ae", "start_time": "2016-10-13-18:13:39"}
 ```